ICAN Child Abduction Taskforce

 The Task Force initially focused on various law enforcement agencies in the WLA area.
 The project expanded and went county-wide in 1995, and is currently known as: The ICAN Child Abduction TF/Reunification of Missing Children Program.

-The current make-up of the TF includes:
+The current make-up of the Task Force includes:

 The Program’s Goal is to reduce trauma to children and families who fall victim to parental or stranger abduction by providing an effective and coordinated multi-disciplinary response.
-Specific services include:

 FTC places a strong emphasis on prevention and education through community outreach and programs such as the Elementary School & Parent Presentation program, known as KID INTUITION.